dvedensk/NPS_SAE/README.md

 * race (Hispanic, white, Asian, Black, other), and
 * sex (male, female)

-Please run `tests/create_test_sample.R` to create test samples for you to test your models on.

 The output for each model should contains the following fields
 * `model`: the name of the method